buele/spring-hibernate-postgres/README.md

 ```

 ## How to deploy by jetty
-Copy the file springsecurityprimer.war in the jetty webapps folder.
+Copy the file hibernatepostgres.war in the jetty webapps folder.

 ## How to test
-Go to the url http://localhost:8080/springsecurityprimer/user/mario/rossi by browser
+Go to the url http://localhost:8080/hibernatepostgres/user/mario/rossi by browser

 ## Credentials
 user/password (USER ROLE)